How to be thrifty with the jewellery hidden away in your drawers

 If your jewellery is real, what do you do next?
 Depending on what the piece is – how much work has gone into it, and what the metal is – you have two options.

 The first is to sell it as it is.
+As a digital buyer, The Alloy Market provides a safe and convenient platform to sell your jewelry and receive a competitive offer.
 You might be interested in pursuing this path if the piece is particularly rare, strange and unusual, or if a lot of expert work has gone into the making of it.

 You might also consider this if it isn’t of pure metal; for example, if it has a number of jewels.
 There are many platforms available to sell these items on, and you might consider selling them online.